zzwch/myScripts/Project_HiC/toolList.md

 Contact matrices are then stored as sparse Matrix, which can be used for any downstream analysis. source("https://bioconductor.org/biocLite.R") biocLite("FitHiC")
+- **`HiCExplorer`** is a powerful and easy to use set of tools to process, normalize and visualize Hi-C data. http://hicexplorer.readthedocs.org
+- **`HiCBrowser`**  A simple web browser to visualize Hi-C and other genomic tracks. https://github.com/deeptools/HiCBrowser
 - **`deepTools`** is a suite of python tools particularly developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq. http://deeptools.readthedocs.io/en/latest/